geoffmcl/fgxmlset/README.md

 target="_blank">libXml2</a> UI, and building from source requires finding libXml2 in your system.

-It is built to *only* handle <a href="http://flightgear.org" target="_blank">FlightGear</a>
+It is built to _only_ handle <a href="http://flightgear.org" target="_blank">FlightGear</a>
-special Aircraft *-set.xml file.
+special Aircraft ...-set.xml file.
 And the file should be in the standard fgdata base data directory, since it has some quite special relative path handling.
-And it *must* find the correct 'root' node name, &lt;PropertyList&gt;
+And it _must_ find the correct 'root' node name, &lt;PropertyList&gt;

 But aside from that it is a reasonable example of how to find and extract specific data